 Newsom ordered all Californians to wear face coverings while in public or high-risk settings.

-On Thursday, June 18, Governor Gavin Newsom ordered all Californians to wear a face-covering in public, including when shopping, on public transit or seeking medical care.
+On Thursday, June 18, Governor Gavin Newsom ordered all Californians to wear a face-covering in public, including when shopping, on public transit, or seeking medical care.
 The order goes into effect immediately and those that do not comply could be charged with a misdemeanor or fined.

-This follows weeks of contention around rules withing certain counties and concerns around the growing number of cases, which have been attributed to the failure to wear masks.
+This follows weeks of contention around rules within certain counties and concerns around the growing number of cases, which have been attributed to the failure to wear masks.
 Just a week ago, Orange County retracted its order to wear masks.
 Meanwhile, Angelenos have been required to wear masks since mid-May.
 Overall, cases have been rising across the state.

 NEW: Californians are now required to wear face coverings in public spaces – particularly indoors or when physical distancing is not possible. 😷